csc-training/csc-env-eff/part-1/prerequisites/ssh-puhti.md

 # Log in to Puhti

 > ‼️ To begin make sure you have a [user account at CSC](https://docs.csc.fi/accounts/how-to-create-new-user-account/) that is a member of a project which [has access to the Puhti service](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/) and perhaps [Allas](https://docs.csc.fi/data/Allas/).
 Note that there's a small delay before one can login to Puhti after creating a new project and adding services.
+>
+> ‼️ In order to [log in with SSH from the command-line](#connecting-with-ssh-from-the-command-line), you must have also set up SSH keys and uploaded your public key to MyCSC.
+[See the previous tutorial](ssh-keys.md).

 ## Puhti web interface